 • the seat is empty and safety belt is unbuckled.

-The front passenger sensing system uses a "passenger airbag off" or "pass airbag off" indicator which will illuminate and stay lit to remind you that the front passenger frontal airbag is disabled.
-The indicator lamp is located in the center stack of the instrument panel above the radio.
+The front passenger sensing system uses a "passenger airbag off" or "pass airbag off" indicator which will illuminate and stay lit to remind you indicator lamp will be unlit.

 PASSENGER AIRBAG OFF